nantrinh/a_simple_rack_app/README.md

 Let's switch to using the Sinatra framework since it has nice syntax for handling routes.

 # Detailed TODO
-- Add CSS: Put cards on set pages in a table
-    - render the newlines as specified in the text documents
-- Add links to these set pages on the homepage
+- Continue with Launch School web development course
-- Make a flashcards template
+- Make a flashcards template and enable flipping cards -- do it through links first then use javascript??
-- Use javascript??
 - Use database
 - Allow user to input cards
 - Allow user to import their cards (from text file)
 - Allow user to download cards from quizlet

+# Workflow Optimization TODO
+- HTML style checkers, CSS style checkers
+- Automate rubocop?

 # TODO
 - allow user to view all cards by set (e.g., quizlet.com/user/set)